okuvshynov/rlscout/README.md

 What if we try combining both?
 For example:
 1. instead of value model evaluation we can use transposition table data (if available)?
 2. let's think backwards - assume we have complete transposition table and already 'solved' the game.
-How can we use it to train the model to reduce the
+How can we use it to train the model?

 ### need 4th process - baseline duel